 Between 2000 and 2014 the use of glyphosate in our country increased tenfold and even more so was the increase in the use of 2,4-dichlorophenoxyacetic acid, a herbicide better known as 2,4 D, which is much more harmful to health than the former.
 The massive loads of agrochemicals applied to crops not only remain in the soil but also remain in the grains and food that reach the market.
 "They have become undeclared condiments," Martínez said ironically.

-For the researcher, transgenic crops are definitely one more technology within the agribusiness production model, a model that does not consider the risks of indiscriminately exploiting and altering the natural resources that, on the basis of this production logic, are considered infinite.
+For the researcher, transgenic crops are one more technology within the agribusiness production model, a model that does not consider the risks of indiscriminately exploiting and altering the natural resources that, based on this production logic, are considered infinite.

 The indiscriminate use of herbicides wears down soils and favors the growth of cyanobacteria (which produce microcystins toxic to humans) against the growth of other benign bacteria.
-In fact, herbicides such as glyphosate are rich in phosphorus, a mineral that enriches the growth medium of cyanobacteria and is used by them for photosynthesis.
+Herbicides such as glyphosate are rich in phosphorus, a mineral that enriches the growth medium of cyanobacteria and is used by them for photosynthesis.

 At the crossroads